Mezze Platter Ideas

 - Prep ahead.
 Although you don’t want to plate everything too far in advance, many components can be prepared a day or so before serving.
 Chop up ingredients and store in individual containers in the fridge.
 Blend dips up to 2 days in advance and refrigerate.

 - Go big!
-When entertaining large crowds of 10-12 guests I suggest having several dishes of the same items, like 2-3 small bowls of hummus, to place at opposite ends of a large platter.
+When entertaining large crowds of 10-12 guests I suggest having several dishes of the same items, like 2-3 small bowls of hummus, to place at opposite ends of a large platter or table.
 That way guests aren’t having to reach over.
 For over a dozen guests, simply double or triple the number of assembled platters you serve.

 Drinks to Pair